GoTestTools/gotestfmt-action/README.md

 ![An animation showcasing that gotestfmt transforms a text log into an interactive log with folding sections.](https://debugged.it/projects/gotestfmt/gotestfmt.svg)

+**⚠️ With version 2.0 gotestfmt switched to supporting only JSON output.
+Please add the `-json` flag to your `go test` command line!**

 ## Usage

 You can use gotestfmt with the following configuration: